europeana/metis-kafka-streams-poc/readme.md

 **To access kafka queues go to http://localhost:9000**

-**To access kafka connect connectors go to http://localhost:8083/connectors**
+**To access kafka connect connectors go to http://localhost:8083/connectors or http://localhost:8080**

 **After trying to rerun topology there might be some delay before it gets active again since it needs to read some metadata from queue**